 THDA generally offers a primary loan program and may, from time to time, offer certain special loan programs.
-THDA Household Income Limits and THDA Acquisition Cost Limits for all loan programs are set in compliance with Code requirements and related IRS regulations and rulings.
+THDA Household Income Limits and THDA Acquisition Cost Limits for all loan programs intended to be financed with proceeds of tax-exempt bonds are set in compliance with Code requirements and related IRS regulations and rulings.
 Household Income Limits and Acquisition Cost Limits may be further restricted for certain special loan programs.
-The current THDA Acquisition Cost Limits range from \$300,000 to \$375,000 depending on geographic location.
-THDA Household Income Limits were last established as of August 2, 2021, to range from \$68,600 to \$118,020 depending on household size and geographic location.
+The current THDA Acquisition Cost Limit is at a maximum of \$400,000.
+THDA Household Income Limits were last established as of July 25, 2023, to range from \$80,880 to \$139,720 depending on household size and geographic location.
 See Appendix G for a description of Residential Finance Program Loan Procedures related to Code requirements.
+All or a portion of the Program Loans pooled into Program Securities anticipated to be purchased with a portion of the lendable proceeds of the Issue 2023-3B Bonds will be made to non-first time homebuyers or borrowers who do not meet the above income limits and/or purchase price limits applicable to the Program Loans to be purchased with proceeds of the Issue 2023-3A Bonds.
+See "Conventional Mortgage Loan Program" below for a description of the Program Loans intended to be pooled into Program Securities financed with proceeds of the Issue 2023-3B Bonds.

-All Program Loans, or participations therein, to be financed with lendable proceeds of the Issue 2022-3 Bonds will be made in accordance with the Program Loan Procedures described in Appendix G. Nothing in the General Resolution requires that Program Loans be insured or guaranteed or that Program Loans be first lien loans.
+All Program Loans, or participations therein, to be financed with lendable proceeds of the Issue 2023-3A Bonds will be made in accordance with the Program Loan Procedures described in Appendix G. Nothing in the General Resolution requires that Program Loans be insured or guaranteed or that Program Loans be first lien loans.
 The General Resolution provides that Program Loans to be financed with moneys made available from the issuance of a series of Bonds shall satisfy any restrictions or covenants applicable to such Program Loans as shall be set forth in the related Supplemental Resolution.
-The Issue 2022-3 Supplemental Resolution provides that the Program Loans to be financed with proceeds of the Issue 2022-3 Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof, (b) a private mortgage insurer gualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; or (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple estate in real property located in the State.
-THDA does not expect to use lendable proceeds of the Issue 2022-3 Bonds to purchase participations in Program Loans insured by private mortgage insurance.
-While the Issue 2022-3 Supplemental Resolution provides that Program Loans, or participations therein, to be financed with proceeds of the Issue 2022-3 Bonds shall be first lien loans, no assurance can be provided that Supplemental Resolutions adopted for future series of Bonds will not authorize the finance of Program Loans secured by subordinate liens, including without limitation, loans for downpayment and closing cost assistance and home improvement loans.
+The Issue 2023-3 Supplemental Resolution provides that the Program Loans to be financed with proceeds of the Issue 2023-3 Bonds shall be first lien loans (i) insured or guaranteed or have a commitment for insurance or guarantee by (a) the United States or any instrumentality thereof. (b) a private mortgage insurer gualified to issue such insurance or guarantee in the State and approved by THDA (for a description of certain mortgage insurance programs, including certain conditions on recovery and limitations on coverage, see Appendix B) or (c) any agency or instrumentality of the State authorized by law to issue such insurance; or (ii) made to borrowers who have an equity interest of at least 22% in the property based on the lesser of appraised value or the sale price and will be secured by a first lien on a fee simple estate in real property located in the State.
+THDA does not expect to use lendable proceeds of the Issue 2023-3A Bonds to purchase participations in Program Loans insured by private mortgage insurance, though lendable proceeds of the Issue 2023-3B Bonds are expected to purchase Program Securities consisting of Program Loans insured by private mortgage insurance.
+While the Issue 2023-3 Supplemental Resolution provides that Program Loans, or participations therein, to be financed with proceeds of the Issue 2023-3 Bonds shall be first lien loans, it is anticipated that Supplemental Resolutions adopted for future series of Bonds may authorize the finance of Program Loans secured by subordinate liens, including without limitation, loans for downpayment and closing cost assistance; such subordinate lien loans may at some time also include home improvement loans.